deeksonparlma/quote/README.md

 ## Known Bugs
-There are no bugs at the moment but if you encounter any kindly reach me via my email :dicksonparlma@gmail.com To develop this program in the website i used atom as my text editor.The site is built entirely on Angular.
+There are no bugs at the moment but if you encounter any kindly reach me via my email :dicksonparlma@gmail.com To develop this program in the website i used atom as my text editor.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
 ## Support and contact details
  incase you come across errors,feel free to reach me email :dicksonparlma@gmail.com